Connections (1995 video game): Critical reception

 Lisa Karen Savignano of Allgame wrote that the game was "exceptional" but that it had the potential to leave players endlessly frustrated.
 GameZone's Craig Majaski thought the game would appeal to players who had enjoyed Myst or Return to Zork.
 Meanwhile, The AV Club contributor Brian Clair said the game succeeded as a learning tool.
 MacWorld's George and Ben Beekman thought the game was well below the industry standard for the genre.
 Entertainment Weekly thought the game was a missed opportunity; instead of being interesting and unique it was merely "Myst with a twist".

-The November 1996 edition of Computer Gaming World deemed the video game the #13 Top Sleeper Of All Time.